 When the tonearm is back in its resting position, switch the player off to stop the platter from spinning.
 It’s important to do this after the tonearm has been moved so that you don’t scratch the record.

 If listening to the other side of a record, simply repeat the above process.
 Once you’ve finished listening completely, put the dust cover back on to protect your player.
+If you have external speakers you want to listen to, read our guide on connecting turntables to speakers here.

 Part Three: Looking After The Player